juei-dev/adsbmonitor/README.md

   - New button / checkbox styles in filtering
   - New virtual ECAM to display if weather or airpots are not enabled ("INOP")

+Nov 8, 2021:
+  - Layout changes for buttons

 ---
 **Current features:**